yahya077/parasut/Readme.md

 ### Information
 This package is still in development.
 I welcome suggestions for changes that will bring it closer to compliance without overly complicating the code, or useful test cases to add to the test suite.

+Has a dependency on room package.
+You can check it out [Room HTTP Client Wrapper](https://github.com/WEG-Technology/room)

+## 📖&nbsp; Documentation
+Please check the [Parasut API Documentation](https://apidocs.parasut.com/) for more information.

 ## 💈&nbsp; Installation

 ```